(All fields required)

 We are also linked to private practice physicians and practices in Greater Cincinnati (including the practice-based research network of more than 25 practices, Cincinnati Pediatric Research Group).
 Cincinnati Children’s also has service connections with other regional pediatric care facilities, as well as 15 primary care facilities and outpatient treatment satellites, all of which provide subspecialty care.

-Contact the Clinical Trials Office at Cincinnati Children’s.
+Contact the Office for Clinical and Translational Research at Cincinnati Children’s.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900